oroinc/documentation/backend/emails/index.rst

 Email Address Owners
 --------------------

 Each email address is owned by exactly one entity.
 In OroPlatform, ``User`` entities and ``Contact`` entities can be owners of an email address.
-Supposed you want to use the CRM to keep track of all people that apply to your company.
+Suppose you want to use the CRM to track all people applying to your company.
 You will then probably create an ``Applicant`` entity and want to associate an email address to each of them.
 To let your own entities own an email address, you have to follow a few steps:

-#. :ref:`Create an entity that is responsible for storing the email address. <book-emails-emailinterface>`
+#. :ref:`Create an entity responsible for storing the email address. <book-emails-emailinterface>`
 #. :ref:`Create a new owner of an email address. <book-emails-owner>`
-#. :ref:`Publish a provider <book-emails-owner-provider>` that makes it possible to search for the
-   owner of a particular email address.
+#. :ref:`Publish a provider <book-emails-owner-provider>` that makes it possible to search for the owner of a particular email address.
 #. :ref:`Update the database schema and clear the cache <book-emails-schema-cache>`.

 .. _book-emails-emailinterface: